-The maximum exposure to credit risk for financial assets, which is composed of cash and cash equivalents, receivables, and refundable deposits, is equivalent to the carrying amount of these financial assets in the statement of financial position.
+The maximum exposure to credit risk for financial assets, which is composed of cash and cash equivalents, receivables (reduced by the expected fair value of the repossessed collaterals), and refundable deposits, is equivalent to the carrying amount of these financial assets in the consolidated statement of financial position.
 Given the Company's diverse base of counterparties, it is not exposed to large concentrations of credit risk.

-With respect to credit risk arising from financial assets, the Company's exposure to credit risk arises from default of the counterparties, with a maximum exposure as of December 31, 2018 and 2017 equal to the carrying value of the instruments.
+With respect to credit risk arising from financial assets, the Company's exposure to credit risk arises from default of the counterparties, with a maximum exposure as of December 31, 2019 and 2018 equal to the carrying value of the instruments.
 Receivables from sale of real estate have minimal credit risk and are effectively collateralized by the respective units sold since the title to the real estate properties are not transferred to the buyers until full payment is made.
 Consequently, an impairment analysis is performed at each reporting date using a vintage analysis to measure ECL.
 The mechanics of the ECL calculations and the key elements are, as follows: